jjrscott/Lame/README.md

 ### Setup

-This project builds against Xcode 12.5.1.
+This project builds against Xcode 12.5.1 and Xcodde 13b5 (for async/await).
 If you wish to run this on a device you will need to:

 1. update the bundle identifier of the app to something other than `com.jjrscott.Lame`
 2. set the Team